Good morning. I hope you all had a good weekend.

 Here’s this week’s rough timetable of what this week would look like if we were in school.
 Again, the amount of work isn’t going to be as much as if we were in school, but you may find it useful to follow.
 If you’d rather structure your day a different way, please feel free.

-This week, we are going to begin looking at perimeter.
+This week, we are going to continue exploring statistics.

-Here is the work sheet: Calculate Perimeter – 08.02
+Here is the work sheet: Maths – Solving problems using line graphs – 01.02

 Here are some optional questions for you to have a go at today after finishing the main activity if you want something a bit more challenging.